 - He was simply a crazed lying lunatic who then died a horrible death on the cross trying to keep His lies, or

-Know that Jesus, God Himself in the flesh, willingly gave His own life on the cross, for you.
-He wasn’t forced to, He chose to – because He loves you.
+Know that Jesus, God Himself in the flesh, willingly gave His own life on the cross, and He did that for you.
+He wasn’t forced to; He chose to – because He loves you.
+To save Himself, Jesus could have called on 10,000 angels from heaven to come and instantly put a stop to His arrest and crucifixion (see Matthew 26:53), but He didn’t.
+It is this Jesus who you are putting your faith, trust, and hope in.
 Matthew Henry eloquently writes:

-It is written that Jesus “led captivity captive” (Ephesians 4:8 KJV); by this it is meant that He has led you, who were slaves (i.e. captives) of sin, Satan and death, to now be His own captive/servant – i.e., He captured you from your prior captivity of bondage under sin into new life in Christ.
-And so when you are captured by Christ, you have been redeemed from death to life.
-This was a state of spiritual death – you were dead in your sins but are made alive in Christ.
+It is written that Jesus “led captivity captive” (Ephesians 4:8 KJV); by this, it is meant that He has led you, who were slaves (i.e., captives) of sin, Satan and death, to now be His own captive/servant – i.e., He “captured” you from your prior captivity of bondage under sin into new life in Christ.
+And so, when you are “captured” by Christ, you have been redeemed from death to life.
+This was a state of spiritual death – “you were dead in your trespasses and sins” but are “made alive” in Christ.

-And contrary to public opinion and the loud shouts of skeptics, agnostics and atheists, coming to faith in Jesus doesn’t mean you abandon your reason, intellect and logical thinking.
-Becoming a Christian doesn’t mean just “blindly believing” in Christ, without a lot of justification and proven historical facts, eyewitnesses, testimonies, fulfilled prophecies, recorded miracles, etc. God wants you to decide based on truth and understanding.
-You examine all the evidence, and then make a rational, logical decision based on that evidence.
+And contrary to public opinion and the loud and relentless shilling of skeptics, agnostics, and atheists, coming to faith in Jesus doesn’t mean you abandon your reason, intellect, and logical thinking.
+Becoming a Christian doesn’t mean just “blindly believing” in Christ, without a lot of justification and proven historical facts and after evaluating the authenticity and accuracy of the Bible, the eyewitnesses, testimonies, fulfilled prophecies, recorded miracles, etc. God wants you to decide based on truth and understanding.
+You examine all the evidence and then make a rational, logical decision based on that evidence.
 Your step of faith is believing in the many things that we cannot directly measure (e.g., eternal life, God is Spirit, etc.).
-Documented miracles, fulfilled prophecies, eyewitness testimonies all confirm that Jesus was indeed God.
+Documented miracles, fulfilled prophecies, His command over nature, and eyewitness testimonies all confirm that Jesus was indeed God.
 And those facts, testimonies, fulfilled prophecies, recorded miracles, etc., are all documented in the Holy Bible.